munificent/game-programming-patterns/book/subclass-sandbox.markdown

 What we want is to give each of the gameplay programmers who is implementing a superpower a set of primitives they can play with.
-You want your power to play a sound, here's your `playSound()` function.
+You want your power to play a sound?
+Here's your `playSound()` function.
 You want particles?
 Here's `spawnParticles()`.
 We'll make sure these operations cover everything you need to do so that you don't need to `#include` random headers and nose your way into the rest of the codebase.

-We do this by making these operations *protected methods of the `Superpower` base class*.
-Putting them in the base class gives every power subclass direct, easy access to them.
+We do this by making these operations *protected methods of the* `Superpower` *base class*.
+Putting them in the base class gives every power subclass direct, easy access to these operations.
 Making them protected (and likely non-virtual) communicates that they exist specifically to be *called* by subclasses.

 Once we have these toys to play with, we need a place to use them.
-For that, we'll define a *sandbox method*: an abstract protected method that subclasses must implement.
+For that, we'll define a *sandbox method*, an abstract protected method that subclasses must implement.
 Given those, to implement a new kind of power, you:

 1. Create a new class that inherits from `Superpower`.